 Membership in the Canadian Prairie Lily Society is open to all, especially those interested in growing, showing and hybridizing lilies.

 The Society sponsors several annual events for its members - a Fall bulb sale (Sept/Oct), a judged lily show (July), informational meetings, and an annual general meeting.
+Sometimes we also have a bulb sale in the spring!
 Members receive a 10% discount on mail order bulbs.

 The Society received its charter under the provincial societies act in 1973.